Manzi135/oracle_pdb_ass_II_-27988-_-Manzi-/README.md

-# 1. Overview of Tasks
+# 1. The Overview of Tasks

-This assignment focused on creating and managing Oracle Pluggable Databases (PDBs) in a multitenant Oracle environment.
-The tasks included:

-Creating a new PDB using the required naming convention

-Creating a user inside the new PDB for future coursework

-Creating and deleting a temporary PDB completely

-Configuring and accessing Oracle Enterprise Manager (OEM)

-Preparing documentation and publishing the work on GitHub with evidence screenshots
+The second assignment covered the creation, management, and deletion of Oracle Pluggable Databases (PDBs) as part of hands-on exercises in Oracle Database administration.
+The tasks that were completed include: Familiarizing with the database structure by doing several researches.
+Creating and deleting the PDB and user.
+The management of PDB.
+Usage of Oracle Enterprise Manager (OEM).

 # 2. Oracle Environment Used